 User-defined syntax extensions are called "macros", and they can be defined with the macro_rules! syntax extension.
-User-defined macros can currently only be invoked in expression position.
+User-defined macros can currently be invoked as expressions, statements, or items.

 (A sep_token is any token other than and +.
 A non_special_token is any token other than a delimiter or \$.)